 The Center for Teaching and Learning is a K-8 independent demonstration school.
-Founded in 1990 by educator Nancie Atwell and certified by the New England Association of Schools and Colleges, CTL has 501(c)(3) non-profit status, serves a population of approximately 75 students, and draws from over twenty towns and villages to create a loving, close-knit community of midcoast families who are committed to excellence in education.
+Founded in 1990 by educator and Global Teacher Prize winner Nancie Atwell and certified by the New England Association of Schools and Colleges, CTL has 501(c)(3) non-profit status, serves a population of approximately 75 students, and draws from over twenty towns and villages to create a loving, close-knit community of midcoast families who are committed to excellence in education.

 The school is known locally and nationally for its award-winning teaching, research-based methods, outreach to teachers across the United States, relationships of trust between faculty and parents, respect for children, and program that engages students, challenges them, and prepares them for life beyond CTL.

 Our graduates include eight high school valedictorians and salutatorians.
-They excel at local secondary schools as well as Cheverus, Catherine McAuley, Waynflete, the Maine School of Science and Mathematics, North Yarmouth Academy, Phillips Andover, Phillips Exeter, Putney, St. Paul’s, Walnut Hill, and High Mowing.
-So far, 97% of CTL alums have matriculated to colleges and universities, including Amherst, Bates, Bowdoin, Carleton, Colby, Cornell, Dartmouth, George Washington University, Hamilton, Harvard, Haverford, Kenyon, McGill, Mount Holyoke, Middlebury, RPI, Stanford, Tufts, University of Chicago, and UMO’s Honors Program.
+They excel at local secondary schools as well as Cheverus, Catherine McAuley, the Maine School of Science and Mathematics, North Yarmouth Academy, Phillips Andover, Phillips Exeter, Putney, St. George’s, Walnut Hill, and Waynflete.
+So far, 97% of CTL alums have matriculated to colleges and universities, including Amherst, Bates, Bowdoin, Carleton, Colby, Cornell, Dartmouth, George Washington University, Hamilton, Harvard, Haverford, Kenyon, McGill, Middlebury, Mount Holyoke, RPI, Stanford, Tufts, University of Chicago, and UMO’s Honors Program.